Spontaneous spin-selective structural phase transition in chiral crystals

 with the Euler constant $\gamma$ and the density of states at the Fermi level $D(\varepsilon_{\mathrm{F}})$.
 By comparing these transition temperatures, the realized phase can be inferred.
 When $T^{(\mathrm{LA})} > \max \{ T^{(\mathrm{TA})}_{+},T^{(\mathrm{TA})}_{-}\}$, the predominant freezing of the LA mode leads to the conventional Peierls transition.
 In the other cases, the TA chiral phonons are preferentially frozen, and we hereafter focus on the latter case.

 Furthermore, the inequivalence between $T_{+}^{(\mathrm{TA})}$ and $T_{-}^{(\mathrm{TA})}$ results in a handedness-dependent phonon softening.
 According to Eq.~\eqref{eq.transition_temperature}, the chiral phonon mode with the lowest frequency softens.
 Therefore, the soft mode is a time-reversal pair of the modes, $(Q,\lambda)$ and $(-Q,-\lambda)$.
-Figures~\ref{Fig1}b and \ref{Fig1}c show schematic illustrations of phonon dispersion at $T^{(\mathrm{TA})}_{+}$ in LH crystals and at $T^{(\mathrm{TA})}_{-}$ in RH crystals, respectively.
+Figs.~\ref{fig1}(c) and (d) show schematic illustrations of phonon dispersion at $T^{(\mathrm{TA})}_{+}$ in LH crystals and at $T^{(\mathrm{TA})}_{-}$ in RH crystals, respectively.
 These figures highlight the one-to-one correspondence between the handedness of the soft phonon $\lambda$ and that of the parent chiral crystal, defined by $\chi$.

-\textbf{Spin-selective Peierls transition}\\ Owing to this handedness-dependent signature, the properties of phonon AM $l_{z,\pm}^{\mathrm{ph}}$ as well as the linear momentum $Q$ are embedded in the soft mode.
+\textit{Spin-selective Peierls transition}.--- Owing to this handedness-dependent signature, the properties of phonon AM $l_{z,\pm}^{\mathrm{ph}}$ as well as the linear momentum $Q$ are embedded in the soft mode.
 This information is subsequently transferred to the electron system through the EPC, giving rise to CISSPT.
 We mainly focus on the case of incommensurate $Q$, where the lattice constant $c$ and the wavelength $l_{\mathrm{DW}}=2\pi/Q$ form an irrational fraction.
 Throughout the main text, we consider a case with soft modes $(Q,+)$ and $(-Q,-)$ without loss of generality.

 Within the mean-field approximation, the Hamiltonian related to the electronic states becomes